 Koko by Peter Gazendam, Brewers Park (Source: Rachel Topham)

 Arts and culture contribute to neighbourhood vitality and help define Vancouver's identity.
-Support arts and culture as a core civic priority through appropriate investments and a focus on land use and infrastructure planning, processes and policies.
+Vancouver Plan supports arts and culture as a core civic priority through appropriate investments and a focus on land use and infrastructure planning, processes and policies.